lestersimjj/sagemaker-unified-studio-samples/README.md

 ## Clean Up

 To avoid incurring unnecessary charges after completing the workshop:
-1. Delete any deployed endpoints and models
-2. Stop notebook instances
-3. Delete Studio domain if no longer needed
+1. Delete Studio domain if no longer needed

 ## Support